Bartosz-Mirecki/AirQuality/README.md

 # AirQuality

 # General info
-This project shows prediction of the air quality parameter(tin oxide) 24 hours ahead .
+This project shows prediction of the air quality parameter(tin oxide) 24 hours ahead, using convolutional neural network

 # Technologies
 Project is created with: